from £72 /night help Price for guests, Nights approx:

 The accommodation comprises two bedrooms; one with a double bed (4' 6") and one with two twin beds (3').
 Both have built-in storage space.
 There is a cloakroom on the first floor and a ground floor bathroom (bath with shower over, WC and basin).

 The convivial, open-plan ground floor offers a cosy seating area with open fire, dining area and fully-equipped kitchen with stainless steel electric oven and hob, dishwasher and refrigerator with freezer compartment.
-Wireless broadband internet connection is provided along with Sky television.
+WiFi is provided.

 There is a utility / boot room adjacent to the kitchen with a washing machine with dryer.